 Improve Your Rum & Coke

 An alternative to Coke?
 Sure, you can try Pepsi, but let's step it up another notch.
-Have you tried Q Kola?
-It's a completely different take on cola than most Americans are used to and it is fantastic with an aged rum.
+Skip the syrupy colas and pick up one that uses real kola nut.
+It's a completely different flavor profile and fantastic with an aged rum.

 Shake Up the Rum & Coke